alexanderharms/Simago/README.rst

 property.
 The values for these properties are randomly drawn from probability distributions defined by the supplied data.
 This is done by supplying a settings (YAML) file, a data (CSV) file and possibly a conditionals (CSV) file.
+For more guidance see the `example <https://simago.readthedocs.io/en/latest/example.html>`_ in the documentation.

 How to contribute
 -----------------